Botfuel/botfuel-dialog/GETTING_STARTED.md

+By the end of this this tutorial, you will be able to have a bot running that is able to respond to a greeting and ask for your name.
+You will also add a new functionality that will make the bot ask for your age.

 # Getting API credentials

 ## Creating a Botfuel Developer Account

+You can use the SDK without any API credentials, but in this tutorial we want to take advantage of the entity extraction service.
+To get API crendentialsl you need to create a Botfuel developer account.
+The Labs plan is free up to 5000 API calls per month!

 If you haven’t already, visit the [Botfuel Developer Portal](https://app.botfuel.io/) and create an account:

 <img src="https://s3.eu-west-1.amazonaws.com/botfuel-docs/screenshots/signup.png" alt="Sign up" width="300"/>

-A Botfuel developer account and app are needed because our SDK internally uses our Natural Language Processing (NLP) APIs which are authenticated and limited in calls depending on your app’s plan.
-The Labs plan is free up to 5000 API calls per month!

 ## Creating an app